mn416/QPULib/Doc/GettingStarted.md

 ### Getting started

 On recent Raspbian distributions, QPULib should work out-of-the-box.
-It's been tested it on the Pi 1 Model B, the Pi 2, but not yet the Pi 3.
+It's been tested on the Pi 1 Model B, the Pi 2, but not yet the Pi 3.

 ##### Building and running the GCD example